-Clinical Correlates: Linking the Behavior of Control Systems and Pathophysiology.
-Clinicians know that changes in actuator signals (e.g., HR increases) can signify a great variety of potentially important derangements such as hypovolemia, congestive heart failure, inflammation, sepsis, etc. (6-13).
+Clinical Correlates: Linking the behavior of Control Systems and Pathophysiology

+Clinicians know that changes in actuator signals (e.g. HR increases) can signify a great variety of potentially important derangements such as hypovolemia, congestive heart failure, inflammation, sepsis, etc [6-10].
 Even without specific diagnostic content, alerts to clinicians that HRV is changing can be useful.
-Such an alert has been incorporated into monitoring of premature neonates.
-In this case, monitoring of HR characteristics is used to report a statistic that reflects the performance of the actuator mechanisms.
-The utilization of this statistic by clinicians was sufficient to change practice (i.e., reevaluation of the patient with consideration of need for additional therapies) and achieve a significant improvement in outcomes (10, 13).
-This particular example of integration of mathematical analysis into monitors represents a special situation because the alert also incorporates the occurrence of cardiac decelerations, a phenomenon not observed in adults.
-Furthermore, because sepsis is a common problem in this setting, the clinicians chose to administer antimicrobial therapy on the basis of the alert which produced the outcome benefit.
-In fact, the efficacy of the monitor in early sepsis detection was subsequently demonstrated in a post hoc analysis (13).
-However, in most clinical scenarios, actuator changes alone are usually so generic that they lack specific diagnostic value, and extensive analyses of individual time series have not yielded mechanistic explanations that can narrow the diagnosis (6-12).
+Such an alert incorporated into monitoring of premature neonates prompts clinicians to suspect and treat sepsis (a major cause of mortality in this population), before more standard indications are detected [10].
+This particular example of integration of mathematical analysis into monitors represents a special situation since the alert also incorporates the occurrence of cardiac decelearations, an event not observed in adults, and only one diagnosis is considered--sepsis, with only one treatment under consideration--antimicrobials.
+However, in most clinical scenarios, actuator changes alone are usually so generic that they lack specific diagnostic value, and extensive analyses of individual time series have not yielded mechanistic explanations that can narrow the diagnosis [6-9].